-A. Sensitivity refers to a radar detectors ability to pick up police signals at the greatest distance.
-Selectivity refers to the detectors ability to filter out signals that are not true police signals, but operate on the same frequencies as police radar (i.e. security alarms, garage doors, automatic doors, etc.).
+A. Sensitivity refers to a radar detector's ability to pick up police signals at the greatest distance.
+Selectivity refers to the detector's ability to filter out signals that are not true police signals, yet operate on the same frequencies as police radar (i.e. security alarms, garage doors, automatic doors, etc.).

 Q. Sometimes I pass a parked police car or one traveling in the other direction, but my detector doesn't alarm.
 Why is that?

 If a police car is not equipped with a radar or laser gun, a radar detector cannot possibly locate it.
-Also, if no signal is transmitted when you pass the police car, there won't be anything for your detector to receive.
+Also, if no signal is transmitted when you pass the police car, there won't be any signals for your detector to receive.

-Police may also use a sinister technique called "Instant-on" or "RF hold".
-During this type of encounter, an officer will wait until a targeted vehicle is within range to send a quick burst of radar to clock the vehicle's speed.
+Police may also use a sinister technique called "Instant-On" or "RF Hold."
+During this type of encounter, an officer will wait until a targeted vehicle is within range to send a quick burst of radar to clock its speed.
 K40 radar detectors are sensitive enough to detect these brief, weak signals, but you have to pay attention and react quickly.

 Q. I drove past a speed box and my radar detector didn't go off.
 Why?

-A. Speed signs or speed reading boxes, are not used to issue traffic tickets or citations.
-As a result, these portable systems are not calibrated regularly and can "drift" out of calibrations from the FCC authorized frequencies.
-Because of this, when passing one of these signs that say "your speed is..." you may or may not receive an alert.
+A. Speed signs - or speed reading boxes - are not used to issue traffic tickets or citations.
+As a result, these portable systems are not calibrated regularly and can "drift" away from the FCC-authorized frequencies.
+Because of this, when passing one of these signs that say Your Speed Is...," you may or may not receive an alert.
 These devices are primarily placed in residential areas as a reminder to obey the speed limit.